Maven Central FAQ

 Q: Can I host commercial software on Maven Central?

-Yes, it is discouraged, and the Portal checks requires that you upload a sources jar.
+Yes.
+It is discouraged, and the Portal checks require that you upload a sources jar.
 But that sources jar may be empty if your project is closed source.

 Q: Something went wrong, can I contact Sonatype support?